paulcostanza/breakout/notes.md

 - ghost balls, shoots out ghost balls to lose track of the real ball
 - ghost brick, fade in and out so it is hard to tell when/where the ball is going to bounce
 - drunk ball: random speeds and/or directions
+- random 'evil' paddle

 ## sound
-- add bill and ted '69 dude!' when you hit that score
+- add bill and ted '69 dude!' when you hit that score, and 'excellent!' when you complete a level
 - add explosion sound after adding ball explosion animation
 - add a 'boin' sound when the ball hits the bottom of the screen
+- add 'evil!' from mermaid man and baricle boy

 ## levels
 - right now I can put it on random for how many bricks will pop up on screen